-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use firefighting procedures suitable for surrounding area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.
+- Alert Fire Brigade and tell them the location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course. - ▶ Use firefighting procedures suitable for surrounding area. - Do not approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ▶ Equipment should be thoroughly decontaminated after use.

-Fire/ Explosion Hazard
+Fire/Explosion Hazard

-- Non-combustible - Not considered a significant fire risk, however containers may burn.
+- Non-combustible. - Not considered a significant fire risk, however containers may burn.